Kallahan23/dynamic-grid/README.md

 # Dynamic Grid

-A grid form template which supports dynamic columns and rows at the runtime.
+An Angular grid form template which supports dynamic columns and rows at runtime.

 ## Author